openebs/openebs/k8s/demo/couchbase/README.md

 ```

-Open the below URL in the browser:
+Open the following URL in the browser:

 ```bash
 https://20.10.29.203:30438